 It might hurt at first, but once the pain is gone, you will feel more alive than you have ever felt.
 And you will start to see things from a totally different perspective.
 From that place, you will understand better than ever, that letting go is a sign of strength, courage, and great love, and not a sign of weakness or lack of love.

-You let go of someone not because you no longer care; not because you no longer need and want them in your life.
+You let go of people not because you no longer care; not because you no longer need and want them in your life.
 But because you understand that they will be happier someplace else.
 You will be happier someplace else.

 This is what true love is all about.